Tsubasa Kondo

-Tsubasa Kondo (近藤翼, Kondo Tsubasa) is a Japanese racing driver competing in Super GT with Seven x Seven Racing.
+Tsubasa Kondo (近藤翼, Kondō Tsubasa) is a Japanese racing driver who currently competes in the GT World Challenge Asia for Porsche Center Okazaki.
+He is a three-time Porsche Carrera Cup Japan champion.

 Career

 Super GT

-Kondo made his first appearances in 2016.
-He raced with Team Taisan SARD alongside Yuya Motojima.
+Kondo made his first appearance in Super GT in 2016, racing for Team Taisan SARD alongside Yuya Motojima.
 Kondo then made his full season debut in 2020 in the GT300, as he joined Audi Team Hitotsuyama alongside Shintaro Kawabata.
 Kondo clinched his first win with Kawabata in Suzuka Circuit.

-In 2022, Kondo hired as the third driver for Team Studie where he replaces Augusto Farfus for couple of rounds due to Farfus' commitment outside Japan.
-Kondo won alongside Seiji Ara in the third round at Suzuka, and managed to finished seventeenth.

-For 2025, Kondo will make his second full year in the series as he joined the newly found Seven x Seven Racing alongside Kiyoto Fujinami in the Porsche 911 GT3 R (992).
+In 2022, Kondo was signed as third driver for Team Studie, and would replace Augusto Farfus for half of the season's rounds due to Farfus' commitment outside Japan.
+Kondo won alongside Seiji Ara in the third round at Suzuka.
+For 2025, Kondo contested his second full year in the series as he joined the newly founded Seven x Seven Racing alongside Kiyoto Fujinami in the Porsche 911 GT3 R (992).

 GT World Challenge Asia

-In 2023 Kondo alongside Kiyoshi Uchiyama raced in GT World Challenge Asia for two years with NK Racing and Posche Center Okazaki respectively.
+Since 2023, Kondo has raced in GT World Challenge Asia for Porsche Center Okazaki alongside Kiyoshi Uchiyama.